Skaha Bluffs Provincial Park is one of the best places to climb in Canada. 66 crags and over 1000 climbs can be found in three main canyons.

 - Penticton is one of the few towns in the world to be located between two lakes.
 This offers a huge choice in water related activities (swimming, paddling, parasailing, boating, waterskiing and more) plus plenty of beaches to sunbathe on.
 There’s even a nudist beach at Three Mile

-- Floating the Channel between the two lakes is a must do while in the area and an awesome way to relax after a few days of climbing.
+- Floating the Channel between the two lakes is a must do in the summer and an awesome way to relax after a few days of climbing.
 You can rent tubes at Coyote Cruises on Riverside Drive

 - Looking for more ideas?
 Click here for 70+ more recommendations and suggestions of things to do in the southern Okanagan